 11.11.1.
 Makeup exams will be given only for missed exams excused in well in advance by the instructor.
 Excused absences will not be given for airline reservations, routine illness (colds, flu, stomach aches), or other common ailments.
 You'll have 3 days on which to take the Midterm and the Final.
 Excused absences will generally not be given after the absence has occurred, except under very unusual circumstances.

 11.12.
 Exam Time Limits

 11.12.1.
 Exams in this class are timed.
-If you have an allowance for extra time, make sure to remind me (via e-mail) to add in your time accommodation.
-It won't let me do this until after the exam is published, "better safe than sorry" as they say.
+If you have an allowance for extra time, please remind me (via e-mail) to add in your time accommodation.

 12. Incompletes